coolvixs/sslv3_poodle/README.md

 SSLv3 Poodle Detector by passing multiple domains
 =================================================

-The following script was provided by Redhat as for informational purposes only to be used as a SSLv3 (POODLE) Detector.
+The following script was provided by Redhat to be used for informational purposes as a SSLv3 (POODLE) Detector.

 The following was added to cater for multiple domains